-At Salesforce, our U.S.-based employees are able to voluntarily self-identify their pronouns in their Workday profiles at any point during their time at the company.
-We are working to expand this across our global regions.
+At Salesforce, our U.S.-based employees are able to self-identify their pronouns in their Workday profiles at any point during their time at the company.

-As an anonymous member of Transgender and Gender Nonbinary subgroup of Outforce, our employee resource group (ERG) of allies in diversity of sexual orientation and gender identity, shares: “People often take mental shortcuts when deciding what pronouns to use.
+As an anonymous member of the transgender and gender nonbinary (enby) subgroup of Outforce, our employee resource group (ERG) of allies in the diversity of sexual orientation and gender identity, shares: “People often take mental shortcuts when deciding what pronouns to use.
 However, not everyone identifies the way that they look.
 Having my pronouns front and center in all of our systems reduces the burden of constantly having the pronoun conversation, and calling attention to my identity.”

 3. Lead with respect and courtesy